sp1d3r1987/mp-crypto/README.md

 <br>

 # mp-crypto
 Crypto Script for QBCore (Updated with Target)
+Edited by sp1d3r1987 to allow cryptosticks to have chance to give different crypto when using renewed-phone crypto system.

 ## Discord